edrodrigues/futurismo-tropical/README.md

 * **Control Problem:**  Perhaps the most significant challenge is the "control problem" – how to ensure that superintelligent AI remains aligned with human values and doesn't pose an existential threat.
 This requires developing robust control mechanisms and aligning AI with beneficial purposes.

 The singularity, as Kurzweil envisions it, is a profound and potentially transformative event.
 Understanding its potential implications—both positive and negative—is crucial for navigating the coming decades and shaping a future where humanity thrives alongside advanced artificial intelligence.

+### Metafóra do "Oceano da Consciência".

+In "Homo Deus," Harari uses the metaphor "The Ocean of Consciousness" to describe the vast and largely unexplored realm of **mental states and subjective experiences**.
+He argues that just as the spectrum of light and sound extends far beyond what humans can perceive, so too does the spectrum of consciousness likely encompass a vast range of possibilities beyond our limited human experience.

+Here are the key points of Harari's concept:

+1. **Limited Human Exploration:**  Science, particularly psychology, has traditionally focused on two limited areas of consciousness: the sub-normative (mental illnesses) and the WEIRD (Western, Educated, Industrialised, Rich, and Democratic).
+This focus on a narrow subset of human experiences has given us a skewed and incomplete picture of the full potential of consciousness.

+2. **A Spectrum of Possibilities:**  Harari suggests that there might be an infinite variety of mental states that no human has ever experienced, potentially including states of expanded awareness, heightened perception, altered states of consciousness, and even forms of consciousness that we cannot currently comprehend.

+3. **The Example of Animal Consciousness:**  He uses the example of animals like bats and whales, which have sensory and cognitive abilities vastly different from ours, to illustrate the limitations of our human-centric view of consciousness.
+He suggests that these animals might experience the world in ways that are completely alien to us, accessing parts of the "Ocean of Consciousness" that we are blind to.

+4. **The Potential of Technology:**  Harari speculates that in the future, technology might give us access to these unexplored realms of consciousness.
+Drugs, genetic engineering, brain-computer interfaces, and other technologies could potentially allow us to experience mental states beyond our current limitations, opening up vast new dimensions of subjective experience.

+5. **The Dataist Perspective:**  Harari connects this concept to the rise of Dataism, a new religion that sees the universe as a flow of data and values information processing above all else.
+Dataists, he argues, believe that human consciousness is limited and ultimately replaceable by superior electronic algorithms.
+They see humans as merely a stepping stone on the path to a more complex data-processing system, potentially one that encompasses the entire universe.

+The "Ocean of Consciousness" metaphor challenges us to recognize the limitations of our current understanding of the mind and to consider the possibility that there are vast realms of subjective experience that we have yet to explore.
+It suggests that the future of consciousness may be far more diverse and expansive than we can currently imagine, potentially shaped by both the evolution of our own brains and the development of powerful new technologies.

 ## Métodos de Aplicação do Futurismo